-An alternative to watching the sunset from the often overcrowded spots in Oia is booking a sunset cruise.
-The boat tour takes around 4 hours and includes dinner (buffet style) as well as a bus transfer to and from Athinios Port.
+A great alternative to watching the sunset from the often overcrowded spots in Oia is to book a catamaran sunset cruise.
+The boat tour takes around 5 hours and includes a meal option, as well as transfers to and from the port.

 08. Relax by the pool